yujie-tao/vr-instrument/README.md

 ```

 ### Test OSC client
-In `osc_client_test.py`, update the IP as `127.0.0.1`
+In `osc_client_test.py`, update the IP as `127.0.0.1`.

 ```
 python osc_client_test.py
 ```
 The server window should receive any message sent from this test client side.

-If it work, goes back to root folder, and update the IP in `main.py`
+If it work, goes back to root folder, and update the IP in `main.py`.
 ```
 python main.py
 ```
 This allows you to test with OSC and BLE, with the end device as your laptop.
+The OSC message would only be sent when there is a breath detected.

 ## Test OSC with Unity

 ### Unity Setup
-* Unity version: 2019.4.1f1, installed with Android Build Support
+* Unity version: 2019.4.1f1, installed with Android Build Support.
-* The scene is located in `VR` folder
+* The scene is located in `VR` folder.

 ## Test OSC with Oculus